-3.2 The mandate of the vice-chairmen shall be to assist the chairman in matters relating to the management of the study group, including substitution for the chairman at official ITU Telecommunication Development Sector (ITU-D) meetings or replacement of the chairman should he or she be unable to continue with study group duties.
+3.2 The mandate of the vice-chairmen shall be to assist the chairman in matters relating to the management of the study group, including substitution for the chairman at official ITU-D meetings or replacement of the chairman should he or she be unable to continue with study group duties.
+The study group vice-chairmen shall assist the chairman and study groups as they produce the outputs called for by WTDC, including as indicated in Section [4.3].

-3.3 Study group vice-chairmen may in turn be selected as chairmen of working parties, [Focus Groups,] or as rapporteurs, with the sole limitation that they may not occupy more than two posts at the same time in the study period.
+3.3 Study group vice-chairmen may in turn be selected as chairmen of working [focus groups] parties or focus groups, or as rapporteurs, with the sole limitation that they may not occupy more than two posts at the same time in the study period.

-3.4 There is a need to appoint only the relevant number of vice-chairmen for study groups and working parties in line with Resolution 61 (Rev. Dubai, 2014) of WTDC.4 Rapporteurs
+3.4 There is a need to appoint only the relevant number of vice-chairmen for study groups and working parties in line with Resolution 61 (Rev. Dubai, 2014) of WTDC.
+[One Vice Chair for a Focus Group?]

+4 Rapporteurs

 4.1 Rapporteurs are appointed by a study group in order to progress the study of a Question and to develop new and revised reports, opinions and Recommendations.
-A rapporteur may have responsibility for only one Question.
+A rapporteur has responsibility for only one Question.

 4.2 Because of the nature of the studies, rapporteur appointments should be based both on expertise in the subject to be studied and on the ability to coordinate the work.
-Elements of the expected work done by the rapporteurs are described in Annex 5 to this resolution.
+Elements of the expected work carried out by the rapporteurs are described in Annex 5 to this resolution.

 4.3 Clear terms of reference for the work of the rapporteur, including expected results, should be added to the corresponding Question by the study group, as required.
+For all contributions that meet the deadline for translation specified in Section 13.1.1, and with assistance from all vice-rapporteurs, rapporteurs shall prepare, publish, and place on each meeting agenda for discussion a summary of the lessons learned, best practices, and guidelines suggested.
+For purposes of the ITU-D sector, guidelines can be defined as a menu of non-prescriptive choices that a country can employ or ignore based on its applicability to its individual circumstances.
+Rapporteurs may draw from the submitting entity’s description of these factors referenced in Section 16.4 and called for in Annex 2, Box #2 to prepare this summary.

+At regular intervals, the study group chairman shall publish the guidelines proposed by members and invited experts, [including] as referenced in Section [4.3 above] which shall be translated in accord with Section [13.1.1].

 4.4 One rapporteur and one or more vice-rapporteurs are appointed, as appropriate, by a study group for each Question.
-[Exceptionally], Co-are/[regional interests/regional representations in the Question].
-[Respective duties of the co-rapporteurs should be detailed] A vice-rapporteur automatically will take over the chairmanship when the rapporteur is not available.
+Exceptionally,[Exceptionally], co-rapporteurs may also be permitted, where to do so would balance the workload and facilitate optimum results.
+One of the vice-rapporteurs should take over the chairmanship when the rapporteur is not available.
 This also includes the case of rapporteurs who are no longer representing the Member State or ITU-D Sector Member which nominated them in accordance with § 7.1 below.
-Vice-rapporteurs may be representatives from Member States, Sector Members, Associates or Academia1.
-When a vice-rapporteur is called upon to replace a rapporteur for the rest of the study period, a new vice-rapporteur is nominated from among the membership of the study group concerned.
+Vice-rapporteurs may be representatives from Member States, ITU-D Sector Members, Associates or Academia1.
+When a vice-rapporteur is called upon to replace a rapporteur for the rest of the study period, a new vice-rapporteur may be nominated from among the membership of the study group concerned.

 5 Powers of the study groups